Which city is cheaper, San Diego or Asheville?

 The autumn attracts plenty of travelers to both Asheville and San Diego.
 The hiking trails, the shopping scene, the music scene, and the natural beauty of the area are the main draw to Asheville this time of year.
 Also, many travelers come to San Diego for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Asheville is cooler than San Diego.
-Typically, the autumn temperatures in Asheville in October are around 64°F (18°C), and San Diego is about 68°F (20°C).
+Typically, the autumn temperatures in Asheville in October average around 64°F (18°C), and San Diego averages at about 68°F (20°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 In Asheville, it's very sunny this time of the year.
 Asheville usually receives around the same amount of sunshine as San Diego during autumn.
 Asheville gets 229 hours of sunny skies, while San Diego receives 244 hours of full sun in the autumn.